MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-overview.md

 ---
-title: Overview of text classification model| Microsoft Docs
+title: Overview of category classification model| Microsoft Docs
-description: Describes text classification models.
-Gives an overview of how to build and use text classification models in AI Builder.
+description: Describes category classification models.
+Gives an overview of how to build and use category classification models in AI Builder.
 author: raaourik
 manager: kvivek
 ms.service: powerapps